Patchethium/Azalea/README.md

 - [mold](https://github.com/rui314/mold), if you're on Linux

 ### Setting up the core

+#### Using VOICEVOX

+If you have VOICEVOX installed, you already have a core.
+You can find it in the `vv-engine` directory under the VOICEVOX installation directory.

 #### Using the official downloader

 You can refer to the [official VOICEVOX documentation](https://github.com/VOICEVOX/voicevox_core?tab=readme-ov-file#%E7%92%B0%E5%A2%83%E6%A7%8B%E7%AF%89) (Japanese), you just need to download their script and execute it.